 A Senate Finance Committee working paper, however, refers to the credit as refundable, comparing it to the Earned Income Tax Credit (EITC).
 The Senate document also says that taxpayers who find they got more this year than what is figured on their 2020 return won't have to pay back that prepaid excess.

 Not to be overly cynical, since 2021, the year that taxpayers will face this possibility in doing their 2020 taxes, isn't a federal election year, that implied payback provision might hold.
-But I suspect that because of these extraordinary circumstances, Uncle Sam will find a way, either through subsequent legislation or, more likely, Treasury/IRS guidance and clarification, to just take the hit from any overpayments this year and let folks keep any extra COVID-19 money they got.
+But I suspect that because of these extraordinary circumstances, Uncle Sam will find a way, either through subsequent legislation or, more likely, Treasury/IRS guidance and clarification, to just take the hit from any over payments this year and let folks keep any extra COVID-19 money they got.
+And my cynical take was correct.

 Either way, as the IRS and possibly Congress again sort this out, it will be fun, at least for tax watchers if not affected taxpayers.